 Gambling and Gaming Machines are not prohibited to operate in El Salvador.
 However these gaming machines are subject to authorization by the Ministry of Finance and local municipalities.
 Roulette wheels, gambling tables, and any other item or article used for gambling must be approved.

-Gaming Law in Central American countries -- conclusion:
+Gaming Law in Central American countries: conclusion

 There are cutting edge developments in gambling law in Central America.
 The world's newest technologies are also being brought into this side of the world.
 In other words, beautiful surroundings and highly developed gambling industry are going to give North America as well other favorite gambling destinations stiff competition.